whitelizard/extended-ds-client/README.md

 Alias: `record.getExistingRecordP`

-Additional method that does a `.has`-check before `.getRecord` to get a record handler without implicit record creation (Compare with `snapshot` that fails if the record does not exist, but returns the actual record instead of a record handler).
+Additional method that does a `.has`-check before `.getRecord` to get a record handler without implicit record creation (Compare with `snapshot` that also fails if the record does not exist, but returns the actual record instead of a record handler).
 It rejects the promise if the record does not exist.

 ```js
 client.record.p.getExistingRecord(name)